jekyllgrim/ZScript_Basics/10_Virtual_functions.md

 The overridden `ModifyDamage()` above first checks what dealt the damage: whether it a missile or a monster itself (i.e. a monster's melee attack).
 For missiles the damage will be cut in half, while for monsters (melee attacks) it'll be reduced by 90%.

-`ModifyDamage()` gets a bunch of pointers, and we use them to decide what to do.
-Inflictor is an actor pointer to the object that dealt the damage directly (projectile, puff or a monster in case of a melee attack).
+`ModifyDamage()` gets a bunch of pointers, and we use them to decide what to do. `Inflictor` is a pointer to the actor that dealt the damage directly (projectile, puff or, if it was an enemy melee attack, it'll be the enemy).

-Notice that both `Tick()` and `PostBeginPlay()` are **void** functions (they have no return value) and they have no arguments.` ModifyDamage()` has arguments but it's also a void function.
+Notice that both `Tick()` and `PostBeginPlay()` are **void** functions (they have no return value) and they have no arguments.
+In contrast, `ModifyDamage()` has arguments but it's also a void function.
 But that's not true for all virtual functions.

 A good example of that is `SpecialMissileHit()` — an integer function that is called by projectiles when they collide with an actor.
 When a projectile collides with an actor, it calls `SpecialMissileHit()`, which returns an integer number that tells the projectile what to do: